 Educate your customers as to how this situation will be prevented in the future.

 Once you know that your system is ‘locked down’ and safe, change all of your passwords.
 A hacker can leave a Trojan horse behind, which means that they can record your changed password.
 Don’t take any chances.
 Get expert IT support to ensure that your system is safe.

 When you change passwords, remember that if one account was compromised, the hacker could use the ‘forgot my password’ reset to access other accounts.
 Don’t make it easy.
 Avoid common names like your name, kids, business name backwards.
 A robust password will be 7-10 digits in length, with a mix of numbers, symbols, upper case and lower case letters.

-Once you have resolved the data breach, you will need to redesign your security infrastructure to safeguard against future attacks.
+Increase security measures Once you have resolved the data breach, you will need to redesign your security infrastructure to safeguard against future attacks.
 Remember, the source of the issue can be internal or external.
 This means that you not only need to protect your organisation from external hackers, but from dishonest insiders.

 Steps that you may take include installing an encryption program, educating your employees about online risks and advising them of measures to protect their email accounts and passwords from compromise.

-The best defence happens before a breach.
+The best defense happens before a breach.
 Prevention is the cheapest and easiest option.
 Managed IT Security ensures that your hardware, software, devices and workstations are protected.
 An expert team will monitor and manage your account 24/7 and proactively guard your valuable assets.
 With little upfront costs and an affordable monthly price, it is an effective way to ensure that your business is safe from hackers, ransomware and online threat.